aichat-go

 /project_init <name> urls <url1,url2> <token> | Create project from individual URLs |

-/project_prompt1 <name> <text> | Update Stage 1 system prompt |
+/project_prompt1 <name> <text> | Update the project's system prompt |

-/project_price_url <name> <url> | Set price URL (KB chunks injected into Stage 1) |
+/project_price_url <name> <url> | Set price URL hint (used by the agent's hybrid_search) |

 /project_stats <name> [period] | Show chat statistics |